wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 function `done()` should be called to notify children events of the completion of the parent. `done()` is called with argument `doneCycle` which is not necessarily the same as `simCycle`.
 The children nodes are notified at cycle `doneCycle + postDelay`, as discussed above.
-The notification of child nodes is implemented using a template function, `visitChildren`, which takes a lambda function as call back.
+The notification of child nodes is implemented using a template function, `visitChildren()`, which takes a lambda function as call back.
 The template traverses all child nodes and invokes the call back on each of them.
 For child node notification, the call back function simply calls the `parentDone()` function of the event node with the cycle of notification.

+The `parentDone()` in the base `TimingEvent` class is straightforward.
+It decrements the variable, `numParents`, which tracks the number of active parents, and saves the maximum parent completion time in the member variable `cycle`.
+If all parent events are completed, the event itself is enqueued into the event queue by calling `zinfo->contentionSim->enqueue()` with an enqueue cycle `cycle + preDelay`.
+Here `preDelay` is the latency between last parent notification and the actual enqueue time.